 1.3.5.
 Explain any nexus between project operations and effects (direct, indirect, and/or cumulative) on the resource to be studied, and how the study results would inform the development of license requirements.

 The direct and indirect effects of Project construction and operations may result in the loss or degradation of habitats that support rare plant species.
 Assessing the extent to which rare species are present, and documenting the locations of populations or individuals will allow for the development of project plans that minimize, to the extent possible, impacts to those plant populations.
-A map of rare plant locations will also provide a basis for developing monitoring programs for the health of rare plant populations in the area as the project moves into the operational phase.

 The rare plant study will help address the following issue identified in the PAD (AEA 2011):